 - Correcting funny walking patterns

-While correcting funny walking patterns is difficult for the lay-person who doesn’t necessarily know exactly what to look for, the other 2 methods are very easy to carry out by yourself at home.
+While correcting odd walking patterns is difficult for the lay-person who doesn’t necessarily know exactly what to look for, the other 2 methods are very easy to carry out by yourself at home.

 1. Piriformis and gluteal stretches for piriformis syndrome relief

-Laying on the floor, cross your affected leg over your non-affected leg (in the picture, the right leg is the affected leg).
+Instructions: Laying on the floor, cross the affected leg over the non-affected leg (in the picture, the right leg is the affected leg).
 Turn the leg outwards as far as is comfortable.
-Reach through the unaffected leg with your hands and pull upwards.
-You will feel a stretch in your buttock (on the right leg in the picture).
+Reach through the unaffected leg with the hands and pull upwards.
+Feel a stretch in the buttock (on the right leg in the picture).
 Hold for 30 seconds.

 Gluteal stretch – Sitting up on the floor or on the bed.
-Cross your affected leg over your unaffected leg.
+Cross the affected leg over the unaffected leg.
 In the picture, the left leg is the affected leg.
-Hug your knee across your body as shown.
-You should feel a stretch in your buttock.
+Hug the knee across the body as shown.
+Feel a stretch in the buttock.
 Hold for 30 seconds.

 2. Massage and trigger point release for piriformis syndrome relief

-For this part, you can use the good old-fashioned tennis or squash ball technique to “release” the tight muscles in your buttock.
+For this part, a good old-fashioned tennis or squash ball can be used to “release” the tight muscles in the buttock.
+This part of the programme is not suitable for everyone, so proceed with caution.

 The reason direct pressure works to release muscles is not fully known, but we think it might be due to the pressure sending certain messages up to the brain which causes a relaxation effect at the target area.
 The other theory is that we are starving the area of blood flow and therefore oxygen, so it cannot stay tense and is forced to relax.

-The trigger points we are aiming for will sit in these three areas (excuse the picture!):
+The trigger points we are aiming for will sit in these three areas:

 The red ‘X’ marks the rough points where you should be aiming the pressure from the ball

-I would find a firm floor with something like a yoga mat laid on top of it.
-Place the tennis ball on the floor and gently place your body weight over it, rolling it around the target area.
+I usually find a firm floor with something like a yoga mat laid on top of it.
+Place the tennis ball on the floor and gently place the body weight over it, rolling it around the target area.

 Do this for 1-2 minutes at a time.
 Be careful not to overdo this as you can bruise yourself!

-This may cause an unpleasant sensation as you apply pressure; this is normal but the pain should not exceed mild-moderate.
+There may be an unpleasant sensation as pressure is applied; this is normal but the pain should not exceed mild-moderate.

 So those are my top tips for finding piriformis syndrome relief.
 As I said before, piriformis syndrome is very OVER-diagnosed, so if you have been diagnosed with it and you’re not sure based on what you have read here, it may be worth getting a second opinion.

 When it comes to sciatica, it is possible to have more than one thing as the cause of your sciatic pain.
-You may find that putting into action these points relieves a certain amount of pain but not all of it.
-Either way, as long as these tips are safe for you to do based on your own personal circumstances, they are certainly worth a go.
+One may find that putting into action these points relieves a certain amount of pain but not all of it.

 For more information about back pain when sitting, see this article HERE.